Call for proposals

 The call for working group proposals for the 2023-2024 will be circulated in early Winter, 2023.
 The application deadline is April 17, 2023.

 The following information is required:

-- name and rationale for the group’s interdisciplinary character
+- name, topic, and rationale for the group’s interdisciplinary character

-- the issues in scholarship, research, or creation that the group will address
+- key questions that the group will address

 - proposed activities